noahclark556/Cloud-JS--TS--and-Python-Interpreter-API/README.md

 ## Description

-This repository contains a multi-language interpreter API that allows you to execute JavaScript, TypeScript, and Python code via HTTP requests.
+This repository contains a multi-language interpreter API that allows you to execute JavaScript, TypeScript (technically compiled), and Python code via HTTP requests.
 The API is built using Node.js for JavaScript/TypeScript and Flask for Python.

 ## Note to Viewer
 Excuse the lack of comments and notes, I was rushing during the time of dev and took hand written notes.